romanzy313/trpc-uwebsockets/README.md

   CreateContextOptions,
 } from 'trpc-uwebsockets';
 import z from 'zod';

-/* define server port.
-Value of 0 means that random port will be used */ let port = 0;

 /* define context. `client` is available when websocket connection is used */ function createContext({ req, res, info, client }: CreateContextOptions) {